sprungle/CSS_FinalAsignment/README.md

 page implementation and techniques, responsive behavior, publishing, file and code conventions).

-This is demo of the very first outcomes of my learning progress, and thus the outcome isn't exactly as tidy as what I see as a good example to be submited to an actual client.
+This is a demo of the very first outcomes of my learning progress, and thus the outcome isn't exactly as technically throurough or visually estheatic as what I see as a good example to be submited to an actual client.
+But it's a start!